Thanks to all our participants for making this a successful conference!!

 On May 7, 2009 the International Society of Infrared, Millimeter, and Terahertz Waves was officially incorporated.
 The society was formed to give a permanent home to the International Organizing Committee (IOC) for IRMMW-THz, to formalize the role of the IOC in maintaining the current conference series, and to link technically with JIMT.
 In addition, the Society administers the Kenneth J. Button Prize, awarded annually for outstanding contributions to the science of infrared, millimeter, and terahertz waves and the IRMMW-THz Exceptional Service Award.
 The current membership of the IOC can be found here and general information on the conference series - including applications to host the conference, Society By-Laws, nomination procedures for Society prizes and more can be found at the society web page: www.irmmw-thz.org.

 Since 2000, the IRMMW-THz conference series has alternated between Asia, Europe and America on a continuous three year cycle.
-At this, our 45th conference, we will be meeting in Buffalo, NY, USA, between September 13th and 18th, 2020.
+Because of Covid-19 travel restrictions and the safety and health of out community, our 45th conference will be held in a virtual format hosted from Buffalo, NY, USA, between November 8th and 13th, 2020.

 This conference is hosted by the International Society of Infrared, Millimeter, and Terahertz Waves and the University at Buffalo, with substantial support from colleagues at nearby institutions.